decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ## Status of This Document

-The status of the JWT VC Presentation Profile v1.0.0 is a PRE-DRAFT specification under development within the Decentralized Identity Foundation (DIF).
+The status of the JWT VC Presentation Profile v0.1.0 is a DRAFT specification under development within the Decentralized Identity Foundation (DIF).

 ### Description